codefinity/oeuvre/README.md

 	And my User confirmation should be pending

 #FREG-S2
-Scenario: Registrant registers more than once/while his email is pending verification
+Scenario: Registrant registers more than once with Unique EMail Id / while his email is pending verification

 	Given I have already registered at Oeuvre
 	And there is no other User registered with my EMailId "Mary@TheCarpenters.com"